This is a technical documentation for the Cabinet Office’s Central Digital Platform.

 Introduction

-The Central Digital Platform (CDP) that is being developed to support the new procurement regime.
+The Central Digital Platform (CDP) is designed to support the new procurement regime.

 Overview